xXBricksquadXx/windowsBurpeSuite/README.md

 Because this phase runs entirely in the browser:

 - **CORS applies** (you can only call targets that allow it)
-- some headers are browser-managed (can’t be manually set)
+- Some headers are browser-managed (can’t be manually set)
-- no socket-level proxying / CONNECT tunneling
+- No socket-level proxying / CONNECT tunneling

-If you need to hit non-CORS targets, that becomes a later phase (optional lightweight companion backend).
+If you need non-CORS targets, that becomes a later optional phase with a lightweight companion backend.